+Nick Heath for TechRepublic: Think it's tricky to build and program a robot arm?
+Think again.
+Powered by the Raspberry Pi, the MeArm Pi is a robot arm designed to be simple enough that kids aged 11+ can build and program it.
 The lightweight plastic arm, which can pick up small objects such as Lego bricks, comes as a kit that keeps the number of screws to a minimum and is relatively straightforward to assemble using the included hex keys.
 It can be controlled via the Pi, either using joysticks attached to the included Pi HAT add-on board or by programming it from the Pi.
 Cont'd...

+CADE METZ for WIRED: HANNS TAPPEINER TYPES a few lines of code into his laptop and hits “return.”
+A tiny robot sits beside the laptop, looking like one of those anthropomorphic automobiles that show up in Pixar’s Cars movies.
+Almost instantly, it wakes up, rolls down the table, and counts to four.
+This is Cozmo—an artificially intelligent toy robot unveiled late last month by San Francisco startup Anki—and Tappeiner, one of the company’s founders, is programming the little automaton to do new things.
 The programs are simple—he also teaches Cozmo to stack blocks—but they’re supposed to be simple.
 Tappeiner is using Anki’s newly unveiled software development kit—an SDK, in coder parlance—that he says even the greenest of coders can use to tweak the behavior of the toy robot.
 And that’s a big deal, at least according to Anki.
 The company claims the SDK is the first of its kind: a kit that lets anyone program such an intelligent robot, a robot that recognizes faces and navigates new environments and even mimics emotions.
 With the kit, Tappeiner says, “we’re trying to advance the field of robotics.”
 He compares the move to Apple letting people build apps for the iPhone.
 Cont'd...

 Innovators offered chance to develop their ideas with world leading robotics manufacturer ABB Robotics

+Full Press Release: The IdeaHub, is once again recruiting robotics and software innovators worldwide to take on the challenge of improving the way we work and interact with the next generation of industrial robots.
+Working on behalf of ABB Robotics, IdeaHub will help successful applicants pitch their ideas and secure uniquely tailored support packages to maximise their venture's commercial potential, including investment, mentoring and access to cutting edge hardware.
 The IdeaHub is a cross sector, open innovation platform that connects visionaries worldwide with funding and support from global corporations.
 In 2015 they ran their first programme for ABB Robotics, attracting over 130 applicants with 12 finalists selected for a pitch day in London, with 6 entrepreneurs receiving an offer of support.
 For 2016 they are partnering with ABB Robotics once again to bring more solutions to solve three core challenges in the world collaborative industrial robotics: 1.)
 Simplicity: How to simplify robotics 2.)
 Intelligence: How to enable robots to learn and apply that learning 3.)
 Digitalization: How smart connectivity will enhance digital factories.

 Daifuku Warehouse Automation Technology Selected for Innovative Robotics Training Center in Michigan

 Records 1 to 15 of 53